Open Hours: Mon - Fri 9am - 5pm

 • The biggest cost factors are groundworks, waste removal, access and edging.

-• A proper base (MOT + granite dust) is essential for drainage and long-term durability.
+• A proper base, usually MOT Type 1 with a levelling layer, is essential for drainage and long-term durability.

 • Professional installers like As Good As Grass include excavation, base layers, joining, brushing and cleanup.